Updates to PPP Loan Forgiveness for Year-End Planning

-Regardless of which PPP loan forgiveness form is used, James cautioned that in any instance where EIDL grants were received, they will reduce the amount of PPP forgiveness.
+Regardless of which PPP loan forgiveness form is used, in any instance where EIDL grants were received, they will reduce the amount of PPP forgiveness.
 The EIDL funds don’t have to be repaid, but they will reduce the amount of forgiveness for PPP.

 - Business legal name, DBA, or trade name